Ask the Pro's: Guided Float Fishing Day Trip near Anchorage

 DaveDave Lisi - Owner/Guide for Cooper Landing Fishing Guide, LLC located in the small mountain town of Cooper Landing, Alaska where he is a year-round resident, guide, carpenter and trout bum.
 On any given day, you will most likely find Dave on the banks of the Kenai swinging for trout with his best friend and future wife, Jackie.
 Cooper Landing Fishing Guide, LLC was built in early 2017 with the goal of sharing the love and passion Dave and Jackie have for the Kenai Peninsula and the fish that live there.

-I think your best option will be fishing the middle Kenai.
-The upper Kenai is back to partially opened after the fire but a lot of the guide services closed down for the season due to Cooper Landing being on evacuation notice.
-But here are a few options for both the Upper and Middle Kenai.
+I think your best option will be fishing the Kenai River, specifically the Middle Kenai River.
+The Upper Kenai River is back to partially opened after the fire but a lot of the guide services closed down for the season due to Cooper Landing being on evacuation notice.
+There are plenty of Kenai River fishing guides to choose from…but here are a few options for both the Upper and Middle Kenai.

 Upper Kenai - Options I would recommend are Alaska Troutfitters, Jason's Guide Service & Drifters Lodge.